Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 <div class="rule" id="api-15">
   <p class="rulelab"><strong>API-15</strong>: Use PKIoverheid certificates for access-restricted or purpose-limited API authentication</p>
-  <p>In the case of APIs that have access-restrictions or purpose-limitations, additional authentication based on PKIoverheid certificates and mutual TLS authentication should be provided.</p>
+  <p>In the case of APIs that have access-restrictions or purpose-limitations, additional authentication based on PKIoverheid certificates and mutual TLS authentication SHOULD be provided.</p>
 </div>

 #### Authorization errors